loopdotcoop/jellyberry/20250527-JellyBerry-May-brief-for-Beth/20250417-a-very-brighton-soft-hardware-platform.md

 * 🆓 Some free, some freemium
 * 🛠️ Some made by us
 * 🌐 Some by other devs (curated)

+### App Ideas

+- Time bubble pomodoro
+- Tide Times
+- Breath coach
+- Moon Phase
+- Coloured touch controlled lamp
+- White noise / sea sounds
+- Sunrise alarm
+- AI chat with voice input reactive LEDS
+- Graphic equaliser for sound reactive visualisation
+- DAB and internet radio
+- Bluetooth Speaker (pair up to 6 for 5:1 surround)
+- Clock
+- Stopwatch and Timer
+- Wireless Hard Drive (just needs a micro SD slot)
+- MP3 player
+- Voice note recorder
+- Voice calls over WiFi
+- Games

-* ⚠️ It could also be good to allow apps from outside the app store to be installed, maybe by opening up a JellyBerry and setting it to 'Jailbreak' mode using its hidden internal USB connector.
+⚠️ It could also be good to allow apps from outside the app store to be installed, maybe by opening up a JellyBerry and setting it to 'Jailbreak' mode using its hidden internal USB connector.
 A **“Wild West”** of open-source apps — *“install on your device at your own peril!”*

 ---